theiagen/tbp-parser/docs/outputs/laboratorian.md

   ...
 ```

-Please note that this will rename every instance of that text in all output reports (all "sample_id" will be renamed to "My_Sample_ID_Column" in all output files, etc.).
+Please note that this will rename every instance of that text in **all** output reports (every instance of "sample_id" will be renamed to "My_Sample_ID_Column" in all output files, etc.).